rileyerjavec/garage/README.md

 * first steps toward reading and working with a Python program
 * continued practice operating and acting within a programming environment

+## Creating an Assignment Repository
+Click on the [garage assignment link](https://classroom.github.com/a/ZZj3Muwy) and accept the assignment to see a repository, called house, created with your GitHub username at the end of its name.

 ### `KeypadCracker.py`

 This device, the `KeypadCracker.py` has two (2) parts to it which create the first two (2) and last two (2) digits to our garage code.
 This means that the garage code as four (4) digits.
 Correctly computing the digits will allow you into your garage.
 Instructions for how to correctly arrive at this number are in the file itself.